 Autospoilers did not deploy.

 Spoilers are the surfaces popping up on top of the wing after touch down to create drag.
-They are also called speed brakes.
+Another name for spoilers is speed brakes.

 Two seconds later the nose wheel hit the runway first, at a 155 knots speed.
 The G-impact on this one was 5.85 G’s.